 Successful in Senegal

-Future prospects and opportunities for young people and returners
+Employment and income prospects for young people and returners

-More than 80 percent of people in Senegal are under the age of 35.
-As there are very few job opportunities – especially in rural areas – many of them leave their homeland.
-The project "Successful in Senegal", which is funded by the Bavarian State Chancellery, aims to create future prospects and opportunities so that fewer young people migrate to cities or abroad – and also returners to the country have the opportunity to work.
+More than 80 per cent of people in Senegal are under the age of 35.
+Major challenges are high unemployment, underemployment and informal employment in this age group, especially among women and in rural regions.
+The project "Successful in Senegal", which is funded by the Bavarian State Chancellery, aims to create employment and income prospects.
+It supports young people to gain qualifications, enter the labour market and start their own businesses.

 Further education/personnel development, Entrepreneurship

-Young people, young adults between 15 and 35 years and returning migrants.
+Young adults between 15 and 35 years and returning migrants.